-Aloha, Welcome to Honolulu Hawaii Celebrity Makeup Artist and Lifestyle Blogger Brandy Gomez-Duplessis blog, Inside The Life Of A Makeup Artist.
+Aloha, Welcome to Honolulu Hawaii Celebrity Makeup Artist, Lifestyle Blogger and Reiki Practitioner Brandy Gomez-Duplessis blog, Inside The Life Of A Makeup Artist.
 She shares makeup tips, how to, on set entertainment, BTS, beauty industry pics, bridal makeup, and beauty testimonials, all while living with Lupus, Fibromyalgia, RA & Asthma.
 This Oahu Hawaii Makeup Artist and Blogger was selected by her peers as The Top 15 People to Follow During The Golden Globes.
-Brandy also launched Entitled Beauty Cosmetics, a luxurious mineral-based makeup line with her business partner.
-In 2020, Brandy started studying to work as a Spiritual Energy Healer and Life Coach.
-So, follow her on this new journey…and yes BLACK PEOPLE do live here in Hawaii.
+In 2018, Brandy was introduced to Reiki at her Rheumatologist doctor appointment.
+After seeing what Reiki did for her Lupus she decided she needed to learn it.
+In 2020, Brandy received her calling to become a Reiki Practitioner and a Spiritual Life Coach.
+Her first goal was to help ALL auto immune warriors.
+But after seeing what COVID did to her peers, Gomez-Duplessis decided that she need to help everyone that her Spirit Guides sends to her.
+Gomez-Duplessis says she will use her hands once again, this time instead of making people beautiful she's going to help heal them and make them a happier person, by doing Reiki.
+So, follow her on this new journey as she does Healing Touch Reiki Sessions in Hawaii on residents and tourists…and yes BLACK PEOPLE do live here in Hawaii.

 One of the great things about living in Hawaii is when you are on bed rest the view, the breeze, the exotic birds make for bad days in bed not so bad.
 Then when you’re ready to leave the house it’s just beautiful anywhere you go.
 So, let’s go backwards, I started feeling bad about 2 weeks ago.
 I just assumed it’s a flare up.
 My body started to go down fast, very fast.
 I don’t know what caused the flare up but this one took me down.
 I don’t know if I was exposed to COVID but I was ready for a trip to the ER.
 I started calling the kids to make sure they know where everything was.
 I’m serious the body aches was unbearable, I was back to using my breathing machine because I couldn’t breathe.
 I was going through my inhaler.
 The day the got me was when I decided to wash all of the bedding.
 Took everything off the bed, went downstairs to the laundry room came back upstairs and half way up the stairs I fell on the stairs and had to crawl back to the room because I couldn’t catch my breath.
 I didn’t leave the house I just went downstairs and my body couldn’t handle it.
 I didn’t have any strength to put fresh sheets on the bed.
 I just collapsed on the bed.